karlgroves/jquery-live-regions/CONTRIBUTING.md

 1. Run `grunt` to see if the tests pass.
 Repeat steps 2-4 until done.
 1. Open `test/*.html` unit test file(s) in actual browser to ensure tests pass everywhere.
 1. Update the documentation to reflect any changes.
 1. Push to your fork and submit a pull request.
+If Grunt tasks are failing and unit tests aren't passing, the PR will be rejected.